variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] change the way we use "world" in the player and module code
     - basically, I'd like to not have to pass world around.
 We'll see how well this can be accomplished
+    [x] entity now wraps bump:check as bump_check so we don't pass world into bullet collide [ ] world in the wall collide method
+        - this might be OK because I don't intend to move object collide into a module

 [ ] extract the common code for player and create Rock as a subclass [ ] FSM should be able to attach functions to a state after the fact
     as well as explicitly upon adding a state.